 Begin the exercises one week after breast surgery, when it becomes tolerable to do so.
 Perform the entire set of exercises at least two times each day for the first three months following surgery.
 While this may be uncomfortable when you first begin to perform the exercises, it is very important that you begin these exercises early.

 After three months, if your breasts feel soft and implants are moving freely, you may perform your exercises one time per day.

 After six months and every day the first year, if your breasts feel soft and implants are moving freely, you may perform your exercises once per day or every other day.
-Should you experience any sharp pain, severe tightening or hardness at any time with your breast implants, please consult our office as soon as possible.
+Should you experience any sharp pain, severe tightening or hardness at any time with your breast implants, please consult our office with our double-board certified plastic surgeon, Dr. Fichadia, in Portland OR. as soon as possible.

 Please note: In some cases, and with anatomical/teardrop shaped implants we do not recommend implant massage.
 If you have any questions, please ask us, and we will guide you through the exercises.